kilroy-code/distributed-security/README.md

 **This is the "secret sauce" of distributed security:** Instead of expecting individuals to manage copies of keys or giving unencrypted keys to centralized or third-party "custodians", we arrange things so that:

 - Device keys are stored only the device that created them, in a way that no one can read: not the application (nor by compromised application code), not the authors of distributed security, and not even by the by the users (who might be phished).
-- An individual's keys are stored in the cloud, but the vault encrypts it through a technique that only allows it to only be read by one of the member device, and not by the application (nor by compromised application code), not by the cloud, and not by the authors of distributed security.
+- An individual's keys are stored in the cloud, but the vault encrypts it through a technique that only allows it to only be read by one of the member devices, not by the authors of distributed security, and not by the application (nor by compromised application code), not by the cloud.
 - Team keys are encrypted to be read only by their members, etc.

 There are no custodial copies of device keys, and none are needed.
 If a device is lost, an individual can still access his individual key in the cloud using his other devices, or by a virtual device made up of security-question "members".